steven230500/hypeatlas-api/README.md

 4. Add tests if applicable
 5. Submit a pull request

+---

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - see LICENSE file for details.

+---

 ## 🙏 Acknowledgments

-- **Riot Games**: For providing comprehensive League of Legends APIs
+- **Riot Games**: For comprehensive League of Legends APIs
-- **Data Dragon API**: For complete static game data including champions, items, runes, and summoner spells
+- **Data Dragon**: For static game data and image assets
-- **Data Dragon Images API**: For official League of Legends image assets and CDN hosting
-- **Riot Developer Community**: For documentation and support
 - **Open Source Community**: For the amazing Go ecosystem

 ---

-**HypeAtlas** - Transforming League of Legends data into actionable gaming intelligence.
+**HypeAtlas** - Transforming esports data into actionable intelligence.